mwatsham/AWS-SysOps/EC2 for SysOps.md

 ## Placement Groups
 Controlling the placement strategy of an EC2 instance
 * Placement groups have 3 strategies
+### Cluster
-  1. **Cluster** - cluster instances into low -latency group in a single Availability Zone
+Cluster instances into low -latency group in a single Availability Zone
 * EC2 instances are on the same hardware in the same rack
 * Pros
   * Great network performance